sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-02-How-Java-Works.md

 ## Compiling

-It's important to understand that, when you write source code in modern high-level language, your computer actually can't run your source code.
-Well, not directly.
-Typically, we write code, and compile that code into something that can be executed by the computer.
-The below diagram is an over simplification of this relationship:
+It's important to understand that, when you write source code in modern high-level language, your computer actually can't run your source code directly.Typically, we write code, and compile that code into something that can be executed by the computer.
+The below diagram is a simplification of this relationship:

 <img alt="Image shows source code with an arrow pointing to a box labeled code compiler, which has an arrow pointing to a box labeled Executable File" src="{{site.baseurl}}/modules/java/images/3/compiler1.png"/>